AnthonySuper/AnthonySuper.github.io/blog/_posts/2018-03-21-templates-and-optimization.markdown

 # Problems

-The initial implementation of this function was very, very simple:
+The initial implementation of this function looked something like this:

 ```cpp
  template <typename...
 Ts, typename Func>